-As you can see, because this is a three-note pattern, and you want to run it from each note in the scale, it’s longer than the patterns you’ve studied up to this point.
+Because this is a three-note pattern, and you run it from each note in the scale, it’s longer than the patterns you’ve studied before.

-This’ll help with building endurance as well as technique in your studies, especially when playing two or more of these variations back to back.
+This’ll build endurance as well as technique in your studies, especially when playing two or more of these variations back to back.

 Click to hear guitar techniques scale patterns 31

 Diatonic Triads Pattern 2

 Moving on, here’s the reversal of that first triad pattern, descending diatonic triads.

 To push yourself further, you can work on saying each triad as you play through the scale.

 For instance, when playing in the key of C major, you’d say the following triad names as you played them.

 You don’t have to say each triad to benefit technically from this exercise.

 Learning a bit of theory within your scale patterns practice will go a long way to opening up your fretboard and increasing your knowledge of music theory techniques at the same time.